Wandalen/willbe/doc/totorial2/Tutorials.ukr/PrefinedSteps.ukr.md

 ```
 [user@user ~]$ will .build download
 ...
      .
-Read : /path_to_file/.module/WTools/out/wTools.out.will.yml
+Read : /path_to_file/.module/Tools/out/wTools.out.will.yml
-     + module::WTools was downloaded in 12.741s
+     + module::Tools was downloaded in 12.741s
      .
 Read : /path_to_file/.module/PathFundamentals/out/wPathFundamentals.out.will.yml
      + module::PathFundamentals was downloaded in 4.903s
    + 2/2 submodule(s) of module::first were downloaded in 17.652s